asecurityteam/settings/README.md

 v, found := finalSource.Get(context.Background(), "setting")
 ```

-`MultiSource` supports variable substitution, so that you can effectively perform
+The built-in sources, including `MultiSource`, support variable substitution, so that you can effectively perform variable mapping.
-variable mapping.
 For example, in the following, the final value of `B_BB` key will
 be `envValue`.

 *config.yaml* (be sure to wrap reference values in quotes so the yaml parser interprets it as a string)